2005 6MOONS REVIEWS ULTRA

 BY SRAJAN EBEAN

 "Musical realism hides between the cracks in the tiniest of details.."

 Then there's ordinary parallels.
 Their lines will never meet.
 Like the poor dawg chasing the rainbow.
 Save in infinity.
 Another messy business.
 Infinity and dawgs in pursuit of it.
 There's parallels between politics, religion and audio.
 More messiness if those lines should intersect.
 While we're on the audio subject, there's of course parallel output devices too.
 Which is how amplifier power beyond mid two-digit values is usually arrived at.
 Single-ended or push-pulled.
 Simply add devices evenly on each side and presto, more power.
 Just match them properly so both channels and phases are truly identical.
-In digital, we see the paralleling of DAC chips.
-Parallel processing.
+In digital, we see the paralleling of DAC chips. parallel processing.
 That's claimed to reduce measurable distortion.
 It's nearly always implemented in cost-no-object designs.
-They could feature as many as 4 chips per channel (double if balanced).

 In cables, Serguei Timachev of Stealth has applied the same rationale to his 75-ohm Sextet digital cable.
 That's simply six paralleled Varidigs spiraled around each other in a gentle twist.
 Now Crystal Cable enters that fray with their new Ultra Series.
 It seems to double up two of their silver/gold Reference conductors for a common leg.
 In parallel, naturally.
 In series, you'd have the same cable as before, simply double in length.
 What you want is double the girth.
 Or so it seems.
 What you get as well is a higher sticker price.
 Naturally.